 Only you can help yourself.
 Don’t waste time expecting your ex to provide you with closure.
 Get closure by looking within yourself to truly look within yourself to learn about what you want and need.

 Nobody has the power to give you closure, so it is up to you to find and define it on your terms.

 Think of closure not as having everything wrapped up neatly, but as accepting what has happened and moving on.
 Closure doesn’t mean that everything about this person or your relationship with them disappears from your brain, it’s about taking responsibility for your well being by accepting the past and moving forward.

 Start your next chapter!

-As much as we may like it to be, life—and relationships—doesn’t happen in a step by step fashion, with one event happening as soon as another ends.
+As much as we may like it to be, life—and relationships—doesn’t happen in a step by step, orderly fashion.
 But this isn’t always a bad thing!
 Life isn’t a book, which means you don’t have to wait until one chapter ends before beginning another.